 Other symptoms that may occur with this disease:

-The health care provider will perform a physical exam and ask about your symptoms.
+Your health care provider will perform a physical exam and ask about your symptoms.

-The following tests may be ordered to confirm diagnosis of acromegaly:
+The following tests may be ordered to confirm the diagnosis of acromegaly and check for complications:

 Other tests may be ordered to check whether the rest of the pituitary gland is working normally.

-Surgery to remove the pituitary tumor that is causing this condition often corrects the abnormal growth hormone.
-Sometimes the tumor is too large to be removed completely and acromegaly is not cured.
-In this case medicines and radiation (radiotherapy) may be used to treat acromegaly.
+Surgery to remove the pituitary tumor that is causing this condition often corrects the abnormal GH.
+Sometimes, the tumor is too large to be removed completely and acromegaly is not cured.
+In this case, medicines and radiation (radiotherapy) may be used to treat acromegaly.

 Some people with tumors that are too complicated to remove by surgery are treated with medicines instead of surgery.
 These medicines may block the production of GH from the pituitary gland or prevent the action of GH in other parts of the body.

 After treatment, you will need to see your provider regularly to make sure that the pituitary gland is working normally and that acromegaly does not come back.
-Yearly evaluations are recommended.
+Yearly evaluations are usually recommended.

-Pituitary surgery is successful in most people, depending on the size of the tumor and the experience of the surgeon.
+Pituitary surgery is successful in most people, depending on the size of the tumor and the experience of the neurosurgeon with pituitary tumors.

 Without treatment, the symptoms will get worse.
 Conditions such as high blood pressure, diabetes, and heart disease may result.

-Call your provider if:
+Contact your provider if:

 Acromegaly cannot be prevented.
-Early treatment may prevent the disease from getting worse and help avoid complications.
+Early treatment may prevent the disease from getting worse and help to avoid complications.

-Katznelson L, Laws ER Jr, Melmed S, et al. Acromegaly: an Endocrine Society clinical practice guideline.
+Katznelson L, Laws ER Jr, Melmed S, et al. Acromegaly: an endocrine society clinical practice guideline.
 J Clin Endocrinol Metab.
-2014;99:3933-3951.
+2014;99(11):3933-3951.
 PMID: 25356808

-Last reviewed on: 10/28/2015
+Last reviewed on: 5/12/2023